-Here, you can see how the Bigger Screws Now does fit perfectly on the Subie's Intake:
+Here, you can see how the Bigger Screws Now fits perfectly on the Subie's Intake:

 Then, I Washed clean the intake manifold using Household Detergents, to remove any debris:

 Important note: All the inbetween gaskets should be placed completely Smeared (the two faces) with Shellac, because shellac is Coolant / Oil \ Gasoline Resistant (more info on Shellac ~►Here) other gasket makers will fail in that place; the idea is to avoid any kind of Vacuum leaks.

 ~► Second Problem: To Seal the (Now Unused) Water Passage for the Old Craptachi Carb.

 If this procedure is not done right, the cooling system will spill coolant on the intake manifold, right to the carb's base opening, so be Careful!

-My first solution was to place the Gasket completely smeared with Shellac over that water opening, and also I cutted in half the tiny Hose which supplies coolant for that Passage, and cap closed both cutted ends using screws and clamps...
-That worked fine for years but you must consider that there is coolant flow inside the water crossover on the intake manifold; so there still will be coolant flowing on that Area, even with the removed hose.
+My first solution was to place the Gasket completely smeared with Shellac over that water opening, and also I cut in half the tiny Hose which supplies coolant for that Passage, and cap closed both ends of said hose, using screws and clamps...
+That worked fine for five years, but you must consider that there is still a coolant flow inside the water crossover of the intake manifold; so there still will be coolant flowing on that Area, even without said hose.

-You might use Cold Welding Compound such like the 4 minutes "JB Weld" to fill close that opening... as I wrote, I ran my subie for years with only a Shellac smeared gasket and a removed hose without problems... but that was about to Fail...
+You might use Cold Welding Compound such like the 4 minutes "JB Weld" to fill close that opening ... as I wrote, I ran my subie for years with only a Shellac smeared gasket and a removed hose without problems, but that setup was about to Fail after five years.
 Continue reading, in further posts of this writeup I will show you another Idea which is a definitive and permanent solution for this problem.

-(Notice the Bigger Screws and how their Heads remain Flat on the Plate's Surface)
+(Notice the Bigger Screws and how their Heads fills the Plate's openings)

 And Then you can place the Weber Carburator.

 ~► Third Problem: Power Steering Equiped Models.